Zamiell/speedrun-dot-com-forum-mirror/README.md

   - `corepack enable`
 - Install dependencies:
   - `yarn install`
+- Put the "credentials.json" in the root of the repository directory.
-- Generate a "token.json" file:
+- Generate a "token.json" file that contains your Gmail token:
-  - `node foo`
+  - `npm run generate-gmail-token`
 - Copy ".env.example" to ".env" and fill in the values.
 - Run the server to test to see if it works:
   - `npm run start`